FIND OUT WHAT IS HAPPENING AT SEA LODGE

 Sea Lodge stands in half an acre of private garden on the East Coast of Lincolnshire.
-It is built on the West dune ridge which dates back more than 300 years and the land extends Eastwards to a dune ridge some 100 years old.
+It is built on the West dune ridge which dates back more than 300 years and the land extends eastwards

 SEA LODGE